mattsteeldue/vforth/README.md

 ZX Microdrive version
 ---------------------
 It uses all the 8 Microdrive units, somehow chained together, to offer 1778 blocks half-KB each (889 KBytes).
+Emulators provide such 8 Microdrive units: the first unit is used to keep the system loader while the other 7 units are used to store blocks.
+This Forth system uses a low-level direct acces to sectors, so that the "!Blocks" text-file appears as a single file spread across 7 cartridges.
 I think nobody on Earth ever owned 8 Microdrive-units at the same time, so the only way to use this much storage is using an emulator.

-To run under Windows you can use  fuse.exe
-To spare some time at start-up, you can specify the switches to enable ZX Interface 1 and insert eight Microdrive cartridges.
+To run under Windows you can use  Fuse  and to spare some time at start-up, you can specify the switches to enable ZX Interface 1 and insert eight Microdrive cartridges.

     --interface1
     --microdrive-file   M1.MDR